1969: Running in place

 Although Sonobeat issues fewer releases in '69 than in '68, that's because the Joseys focus on building the label's next "super group" to replace their 1967-'68 star group, Lavender Hill Express, which has disbanded.
 And that next "super group" is built around Vince Mariani, with the group's members hand-picked by producer Bill Josey Sr. Sonobeat also records unreleased material with bubblegum group Ohio Express (trying to make a major musical direction change), Cody Hubach, Georgetown Medical Band, and Contraband.
 With the addition of a precise audio oscillator, Sonobeat's two half-inch 4-track tape decks can be sync-locked to form a virtual 8-track recorder, making complex sessions and layered overdubs much easier.
 The purchase of more and better microphones in 1968 – including a matched pair of Sony ECM22 electret condenser mikes that cost $100 each (or about $685 each in 2017 dollars) – have eliminated the need to "tap" electric instruments at their amps – a method to record amplified instruments without putting microphones in front of their speaker boxes – but Rim still prefers "tapping" as well as plugging some instruments, such as bass guitar, directly into Sonobeat's custom mixing console and designs and builds attenuator boxes that bridge the "tapped" instrument and the mixing console to prevent mixer overload.

 In March, Liberty releases Sonobeat's The Progressive Blues Experiment by Johnny Winter on Liberty's Imperial label.
 Also in March, Sonobeat Recording Company and Sonosong Music Company formally incorporate in the State of Texas and cease operating as partnerships between Bill Sr. and Rim.
+Bill Sr. assumes the role of president and Rim, the role of vice president and A&R director.

 Because Sonobeat's Western Hills Drive studio in the Joseys' northwest Austin home is in a residential neighborhood where loud nighttime recording sessions aren't tolerated by neighbors, the Joseys begin using the auditorium at the First Cumberland Presbyterian Church, where they are longtime members, to record rock groups.
 The church auditorium is large – it houses a full-size basketball court – and, because of its high ceiling, offers good recording acoustics.
 The church auditorium is available almost every weekday and on Saturdays, making it an attractive remote recording facility.
 As a bonus, it's conveniently located near the Western Hills Drive studio.
 The first groups Sonobeat records at the church auditorium are Plymouth Rock and New Atlantis.